oarcscience/ith.oarc.science/neu/dun/index.md

----
-title: "Sacred-Texts: Lord Dunsany"
+# Sacred-Texts: Lord Dunsany
-titleh1: "The Works of Lord Dunsany"
+<title>Intangible Textual Heritage: The Works of Lord Dunsany</title>
----

 Edward Plunkett, the 18th Baron of Dunsany, (July 24, 1878-Oct 25, 1957)
 was an Anglo-Irish writer known for his tales set in purely invented fantasy universes under the pen name 'Lord Dunsany.'
 Most of these